Introduction

 - dedicated servers

-Each type of hosting is designed for different types of websites and traffic levels.
+Each hosting type is designed for different website types and traffic levels.

 In this guide, we compare the best web hosting providers in 2026, evaluating them based on: